Zachistka

+Zachistka (Зачистка [zɐˈt͡ɕistkə]) is a Russian military euphemism for "mopping up" inside of occupied enemy territory.
+While the word nominally implies securing an area by clearing out any remaining hostile forces within it, it is notoriously associated with operations involving the mass killing and pillaging, and sometimes ethnic cleansing, of civilian populations by soldiers or other siloviks.
+These operations were particularly widespread in the Second Chechen War, when they frequently took the form of organized house-to-house searches by Russian troops in a variety of Chechen villages.
+In English contexts, "zachistka" is exclusively used to embody Russian war crimes in Chechnya and Ukraine.

-Chechnya
+In Chechnya

 Novye Aldi

 The Novye Aldi massacre was a massacre in which Russian federal forces summarily executed between 60 and 82 civilians in the Novye Aldi (Aldy) suburb of Grozny, in the course of a "mopping-up" operation conducted there on February 5, 2000.
-Numerous houses were also burned and civilian property was stolen in an organized manner and at least six women were raped.
+Numerous houses were also burned, civilian property was stolen in an organized manner and at least six women were raped.

 Alkhan-Kala

 The Alkhan-Kala operation was a week-long military zachistka by the Russian Spetsnaz special forces in Alkhan-Kala, Chechnya, south-west of the capital Grozny, from June 22, 2001 to June 28, 2001.
 The operation resulted in a major Russian victory, including the death of Arbi Barayev, a high-ranking Chechen separatist warlord, Islamist, and organized crime figure.

 Tsotsin-Yurt

 The Tsotsin-Yurt operation was a four-day zachistka by Russian Spetsnaz in Tsotsin-Yurt, Chechnya, starting on December 30, 2001.
 Officially, armed clashes broke out between Russian forces and Chechen separatists in the large village of Tsotsin-Yurt, south-east of Grozny.
 The outcome of the operation is disputed, and Russian troops were accused of widespread human rights violations.